Ischaemic Heart Disease

 A condition where the heart does not receive enough blood and oxygen due to narrowed or blocked arteries.

-What causes Ischaemic heart disease?
+What are the main causes of Ischaemic heart disease?

 What are the symptoms of Ischaemic heart disease?